16 Silent Symptoms of Leukemia You Shouldn’t Ignore

 Although an increase in the size of the gums, also known as gingival hyperplasia, is usually only found in a small portion of acute leukemia patients, it’s one of the most obvious leukemia symptoms.
 “If you have a patient with leukemia, you always look in their mouth to see if the gingiva has gotten bigger,” says Dr. Crilley.
 The gum may look swollen, says Dr. Levis, and you nearly always feel a strange tightness in your mouth.
 Check out these other surprising diseases dentists find first.

 One sign of chronic—and sometimes acute—types of leukemia is an enlarged spleen, which may result in a loss of appetite.
 You might have what’s called “early satiety,” according to Dr. Crilley.
 “Patients eat a little bit of food, they feel full quickly because the spleen is pushing up on the stomach,” she says.

 Discomfort or pain in the upper left abdomen

 An enlarged spleen caused by leukemia sometimes results in abdominal discomfort or even sharp pain.
 “A patient that presented to me with chronic leukemia a few weeks ago, part of his spleen had died off from spleen enlargement,” says Dr. Levis.
 “It hurt like heck.
 It was a sharp pain in his abdomen.”
 Because the spleen is located in the upper-left quadrant of the abdomen, the discomfort usually occurs there.
-Here are some surprising causes and risk factors for cancer.
+Don’t miss the 29 things you think cause cancer but actually don’t.